lilianabs/nlp-basic-examples/README.md

 # nlp-basics

-This repository contains examples for different NLP routines.
+This repository contains examples of preprocessing text data and training machine learning models.